drbfraser/Baytree-MentorSupportTool/README.md

 Execute npm run build and then npm run start to build for production and run on localhost:3001

-On Docker: docker-compose build & docker-compose up -d<br>
-then, create a bash shell within the baytree-app container: docker exec -it [baytree-app-container-id] bash<br>
-then, create a superuser if you haven't already with python manage.py createsuperuser
+To run within Docker, see instructions above

-Navigate to localhost:3001 in your browser and use your superuser credentials (or any admin user credentials) to log in
+Navigate to http://localhost:3001/admin in your browser and use your superuser credentials (or any admin user credentials) to log in